nuts-foundation/nuts-workshops/mini-manuals/5-authz-credentials.md

 The example above describes an authorization credential that is created by the *sender* of the *eOverdracht* bolt.
 The recipient of that credential is able to read and update the specified Task resource.
 No user authentication is required.
-It also allows the recipient to read and perform the FHIR *document* operation on the specified composition.
+It also allows the recipient to *read* and perform the FHIR *$document* operation on the specified composition.
 That composition is the •AdvanceNotice*.
 The `purposeOfUse` field is filled with `eOverdracht-sender`.
 That value signals a resource server to apply a specific access policy when the credential is used to retrieve data.